Breethepro/harry-potter-gen-z/book_1/chapter_5.md

 "*Goblins?*"

 "Yeah — so you'd be trippin' ter try an' rob them no cap.
 Never mess with goblins, Harry.
 Gringotts is the safest place in the world fer anything yeh want ter keep safe — 'cept maybe Hogwarts.
 Matter o' fact, I needa hit up Gringotts anyways.
 Fer my boi Dumbledore.
-Some Hogwarts shit."
+Some Hogwarts crap."
 Hagrid puffed himself up.
 "My bro got me doing hella important ish.
 Picking your ass up — grabbing that ish from Gringotts — Buddy knows I got his back," Hagrid flexed on Harry, "So you chill to go?"

 Harry followed Hagrid out onto the rock.
 The weather was hella nice and the ocean looked all nature'y.
 The boat Uncle V copped was still chillin' where they'd left it, but it had tons of water in after the storm.